tKetelhut95/Databricks-Projects/PySpark: Meteorites DLT Pipeline/README.md

 * Gold (Live table) - Creates a Live table that modifies the "year" column to display a year format and extracts the longitude and latitude values from the "geolocation" object

-## Databricks: DLT Pipeline DAGs and Job
+## Databricks: DLT Pipeline DAGs & Job

 `Meteorites DLT Pipeline: Initial Run`